presidente-nixon/MintPR/README.md

 A motion interpolation application that adds multiprocessing to an FFmpeg option called minterpolate.

 ## How it came about
-This idea for this project came from when I discovered about AI upscaling algorithms because I was just sucha nerd, then going to motion algorithms, and thinking that I wanted to use motion interpolation algorithms on my youtube videos that I make on my youtube channel: https://www.youtube.com/channel/UCNUJ_KmDxx-NTxOZGSZbSBQ, however I found that although it produced pretty decent results, I thought that it was rather quite slow and since I had already learned some batch before, I thought that it would be a good idea to try and integrate multiprocessing into the algorithm.
+This idea for this project came from when I discovered about AI upscaling algorithms because I was just sucha nerd, then going to motion algorithms, and thinking that I wanted to use motion interpolation algorithms on my youtube videos that I make on my youtube channel: [presidente nixon](https://www.youtube.com/channel/UCNUJ_KmDxx-NTxOZGSZbSBQ), however I found that although it produced pretty decent results, I thought that it was rather quite slow and since I had already learned some batch before, I thought that it would be a good idea to try and integrate multiprocessing into the algorithm.

 ## How to use it
 The syntax is: `interpolation filetype dynamicrange inlocation instances interpolatedrate encoder outlocation`

 `interpolation` is to initialize the program, `filetype` is the file format that the input videos are in, `dynamicrange` is the dynamic range of the input videos, `inlocation` is the location of the input video file(it MUST be absolute and must direct to the folder that the video/videos is/are in), `instances` is how many concurrent threads you want, `interpolatedrate` is what you want the output frame rate to be, `encoder` is what encoder you want, and `outlocation` is pretty much the same as the inlocation except it is for the ouput file.
-To learn more go to [All The Commands](https://github.com/presidente-nixon/Multiprocessing-for-FFmpeg-Interpolation/wiki/All-The-Commands).
+To learn more click [here](https://github.com/presidente-nixon/Multiprocessing-for-FFmpeg-Interpolation/wiki/All-The-Commands).

 Sorry for the scuffy, unpolished syntax that is put it simply, nothing like FFmpeg, but this is currently the best I can do and I will change that in the future if I can which is why currently, there are 2 main things on the todo list, a supsending sessions feature, and a more usable syntax.